Sallatik/jelebot/README.md

-# Telegram Bot Annotations for Java
+# Jelebot - Telegram bot annotations for java

 This little annotation-based framework aims to simplify development of telegram bots, and make your code cleaner.
 It is built on top of [Pengrad's library](https://github.com/pengrad/java-telegram-bot-api) for interactions with Telegram Bots API.